Tribe-BTC/.github/profile/README.md

 ## Initial concept

-This is our initial concept [website](https://tribebtc.com/dhonboard.html)

-The code of the application is closed source as the business is being rolled out.
+The full code of the application is closed source as the business is being rolled out.
 This github includes the core foundation of the tech for bitpacs that will always be open source.